 Temporary medical conditions (TMCI) such as injuries, surgeries, or acute illnesses may not qualify as permanent disabling conditions.
-Disability Services does provide assistance to students and guidance on working with a temporary medical condition while attending CU Boulder.
+However, Disability Services does provide assistance to students and guidance on working with a temporary medical condition while attending CU Boulder and we’d be happy to meet with you to discuss further.

 CU staff and faculty know these situations often impact students’ ability to attend classes and complete work effectively.
 Below are strategies and resources for finding needed support during a difficult time.